VoltRipper

 Onyx RCR is not filtered into this utility list because it is a dual-sport commuter/light-trail bike, not a hunting or hauling platform.
 Still, it can be the better "utility" answer for urban riders: lights, a real seat, an efficient hub motor, and about 45 real miles.
 If your errands include pavement, it belongs on the shortlist.
 (Full review)

 GT73 is the budget wildcard.
-It has a large dual-battery setup for the price, 19-inch wheels, a claimed 330 lb max rider/load rating, and wide Amazon/dealer availability.
+It has a large dual-battery setup for the price, 25-inch fat tires, a claimed 330 lb max rider/load rating, and wide Amazon/dealer availability.
 The downside is exactly what matters for utility use: it is a generic model sold under many labels, with weaker support, inconsistent branding, and inflated range claims.
 Use it for casual value, not mission-critical hauling.
 (See it)

 What to check before buying